Last Update: August 2022

 Calculating exact rewards can be challenging because there are many inputs to the equation.
-One input is network inflation - how many new SCRT are created each block?
-Another is the staking rate - what percentage of SCRT are currently being staked or delegated?
+One input is network inflation: how much new SCRT is created with each block?
+Another is the staking rate: what percentage of the SCRT supply is currently being staked or delegated?
 Then there is the validator commission to consider, some network taxes, the number of blocks per year... it gets complicated!

 Fortunately, community members are on the case.
 There are now a number of tools available for calculating staking returns, like this Secure Secrets ROI calculator.
 While there are a number of different things in motion that could impact future staking returns, right now (as of August 2022) we expect annual staking returns for delegators to be between 20 and 23%.

 These returns sound really good, so you might want to start staking right away!
-Because Secret Network utilizes delegated proof of stake, you don't have to be running your own validator on the network to participate in staking.
+Because Secret Network uses Delegated Proof of Stake, you don't have to run your own validator on the network to start staking and earning.

-The good news is that anyone can receive a share of rewards by becoming a delegator!
-If you hold SCRT in your own wallet (not on an exchange), you can delegate your Secrets to any validator and begin earning more SCRT right away!
+Anyone can receive a share of rewards by becoming a delegator!
+If you hold SCRT in your own wallet (not on an exchange), you can delegate your SCRT to any validator and begin earning more SCRT right away!

 Web Wallet (Keplr)